eth_newBlockFilter - BNB Smart Chain

 Here are some use-cases for eth_newBlockFilter method:

-1. Real-time Block Monitoring: This method is useful for applications that need to monitor the Ethereum blockchain in real-time.
-By setting up a block filter, developers can receive notifications whenever a new block is added to the blockchain.
-This is particularly beneficial for services that need to react promptly to changes in the blockchain, such as updating transaction statuses or triggering smart contract functions based on new block data.
+1. Real-time Block Monitoring: The eth_newBlockFilter method is particularly useful for applications that need to monitor new blocks in real-time.
+By creating a filter, developers can receive notifications whenever a new block is mined.
+This is essential for applications such as blockchain explorers, which need to update their data continuously to provide users with the latest information on block transactions, confirmations, and other block-related data.

 Code for eth_newBlockFilter